danielbojczuk/GenerateAndPresentData/README.md

 - Implement Dead Letter Queue
 - Improve application to support getting more then one queue item per lambda execution
 - Configure throthing for API
+- Add a web interface using a SPA hosted in a S3 bucket distributed with Cloudfront